bigbadcon/bbc-11ty/src/cards/events.md

 published: true
 order:
 ---
-Big Bad Online 2021 was 24 hrs of curated panels and seminars streamed on Twitch, along with an open hangout area on a special Big Bad Online 2021 Discord.
+All of the amazing panels from Big Bad Online 2021 are now on the [Big Bad Con YouTube channel](https://www.youtube.com/channel/UCZTZeTM1WamDePxRpEMCftw)

-{% iconLink "/events", "Events", "calendar-clock" %}
+{% iconLink "/events", "Past Events", "calendar-clock" %}